 When vacationing on the Key, there are many beachside resorts and vacation rentals to choose from.
 For your convenience, we have listed many of the area's top Siesta Key hotels and Siesta Key resorts on this site.
 Many of these resorts and hotels are just a short walk or golf cart shuttle ride to the Village and its restaurants.
 Many of the Key's restaurants and bars offer casual open-air dining with daily live entertainment specializing in seafood delights such as lobster, raw oysters, crab, shrimp, scallops anf the catch of the day.
 Click to view the Siesta Key village and South Key restautants.

-Experience the sights and sounds of Siesta Key and its beaches in these amazing HD quality videos produced by local videographers and video enthusiasts.
+Experience the sights and sounds of Siesta Key and its beaches in this amazing HD quality video.
 See the Key and its beauty from a bird's eye view with the use of aerial drone photography.
 Make sure your volume is on to experience the full effect!
 To view all videos of Siesta Key, visit our videos page.

 When looking at the various beach sands of the Suncoast area, we can easily see that there is quite a variance in color, size and texture.
 The lightest sand is Siesta Key Beach which is almost pure quartz giving it a snow-like appearance and a cool temperature even on the hottest of Florida's summer days.
 The nearby beaches of Venice and Lido are darker in color and have a good mixture of sand and crushed shell which are a warmer to the touch on a sunny day.